Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 **(i)** Please mind that an **HTML5** capable browser is needed.

-## Device usage:
+## Depending on your device:

+You can browse two web page flavours depending on your device preference:

-- `index.html` layout is designed for general browsers, including smartphones operated vertically.
+- `index.html` is designed for general browsers, including smartphones operated vertically.

 - `index_landscape.html` is designed for a horizontal tablet.

 ## Configure the web page behavior